licy2001/licy2001/README.md

 :mortar_board: I am a Master of Science student at Wuhan University, School of Electronic Information.

-:telescope: Reseach-wise, I mainly focus on:
+:rocket: Reseach-wise, I mainly focus on:

 - Information Fusion